BUILD A BETTER LIFE FOR YOURSELF!

 The program consists of eight credit hours: five credit hours in NCCER Core Curriculum (CON157) and three credit hours of carpentry clinical (CAR170).
 Students who have previously completed the NCCER Core Curriculum will take the three-credit-hour clinical construction lab only (CAR270) in the place of CON157 and CAR170.

-Several dozen blighted houses in Trinidad are on a list for possible renovation currently.
+Several dozen blighted houses in Trinidad and the San Luis Valley (Alamosa area) are on a list for possible renovation currently.
 The program is funded by the Colorado Partnership for Education and Rural Revitalization (COPERR) through the Colorado Attorney General’s Office.
 Trinidad State was awarded a $1.66 million grant in 2020.

 - Basic Safety